Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-There are zero parameters, so the baseline is 4.
-The description adds no parameter info, but none is needed.
+The input schema has zero parameters, so baseline is 4.
+The description adds no parameter information, but none is needed.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.